newrelic/newrelic-node-examples/nextjs-legacy/README.md

-This is an example of an instrumented Next.js app.
+This is an example of an instrumented Next.js app using [Pages Router](https://nextjs.org/docs/pages)

 ## Overview